uniasset/uniasset-old/src/omnicore/doc/rpc-api.md

-  "deadline" : nnnnnnnnnn,             // (number) the deadline of the crowdsale as Unix timestamp "amountraised" : "n.nnnnnnnn",       // (string) the amount of tokens invested by participants "tokensissued" : "n.nnnnnnnn",       // (string) the total number of tokens issued via the crowdsale "addedissuertokens" : "n.nnnnnnnn",  // (string) the amount of tokens granted to the issuer as bonus "closedearly" : true|false,          // (boolean) whether the crowdsale ended early (if not active) "maxtokens" : true|false,            // (boolean) whether the crowdsale ended early due to reaching the limit of max. issuable tokens (if not active)
+  "deadline" : nnnnnnnnnn,             // (number) the deadline of the crowdsale as Unix timestamp "amountraised" : "n.nnnnnnnn",       // (string) the amount of tokens invested by participants "tokensissued" : "n.nnnnnnnn",       // (string) the total number of tokens issued via the crowdsale "issuerbonustokens" : "n.nnnnnnnn",  // (string) the amount of tokens granted to the issuer as bonus "addedissuertokens" : "n.nnnnnnnn",  // (string) the amount of issuer bonus tokens not yet emitted "closedearly" : true|false,          // (boolean) whether the crowdsale ended early (if not active) "maxtokens" : true|false,            // (boolean) whether the crowdsale ended early due to reaching the limit of max. issuable tokens (if not active)
   "endedtime" : nnnnnnnnnn,            // (number) the time when the crowdsale ended (if closed early)